-Let’s delve into the magical world of a child’s mind and the paths they walk with their beloved fairy tale friends.
+Let’s dive into the magical world of a child’s mind and the paths they walk with their beloved fairy tale friends.

-Despite the digital world that we live in, fairy tales are still important, perhaps even more so today, because they carry important benefits for children’s well-being.
-Tales speak a child’s language and allow them to feel their emotions in safe and healthy ways.
+Despite the digital world that we live in today, fairy tales are still important as they carry important benefits for children’s well-being.
+Tales speak a child’s language and allow them to feel their emotions in safe and healthy ways, even when they can’t make sense of them.
 Tales nurture children’s imagination, while relieving their worries and fears.
-In many ways, tales offer our little ones coping mechanisms and a comforting hand during their intense moments, when they don’t even know how to ask for what they want or need.
-And tales also allow us, as a family, to cultivate and nurture a loving space of closeness and connection.
+In many ways, tales offer children coping mechanisms and comforting hands during their intense moments of childhood.
+Tales also allow us, as a family, to cultivate and nurture a loving space of connection and more closeness.

 “Little Thumb” by Charles Perrault, illustrated by Gianni Benvenuti